太陽工業コラム

 Tsuruoka:

 Speaking of hardships, there was also the issue of distance from the concrete plant.
 It takes 70 minutes one way over a mountain pass.
-There were places where even passenger cars could not pass each other, and a 10-ton mixer truck could not rush the plant.
+There were places where even passenger cars could not pass each other, and a 10-ton mixer truck could not hurry to the site.
 Concrete is a living organism, so it hardens over time and it is very difficult to maintain its quality.
 There were several instances where we had to work hard to deliver the concrete, only to find that it had hardened so much that we could not pour it and had to return home with a full load, or conversely, we could not use it because the previous pouring work had taken too long.
 If there was not enough, it was bad, and if there was too much, it was wasteful.
 We could not just add a little more, so we had a really hard time calculating the quantity and planning the order.
 I learned the hard way that concrete is difficult to work with in the winter because of the cold weather and dries quickly in the summer, and that I needed to gain more experience in concrete construction.

 With hardship as a springboard, the work proceeds.